josefadamcik/josefadamcik.cz/_posts/2022-12-05-ironsworn-offline-setup.md

 The one revelation I had about the solo games is that they do really teach you (or force you to learn) skills that are going to be useful while playing games with other people.
 Being mindful about what kind of story you want to play, rolling with punches, failing forward, understanding what kind of game the system can help you to play, interpreting what happens on the fly.
 All of them are useful tools for every player.

+{% responsive_image path: images/solorpg/PXL_20220912_110310530.jpg  alt:"" figcaption: "Posing with my journal on a beach in Edinburgh." %}

 ### What next?

 More games.
-I played The Wretched and Dead Belt.
-I have a physical copy of Thousand Years Old Vampire I would like to try, but I struggle to figure out who my vampire should be at the begging.
+I played [The Wretched][thewretched] and [Dead Belt][deadbelt].
+I have a physical copy of [Thousand Years Old Vampire][vampire] I would like to try, but I struggle to figure out who my vampire should be at the begging.
 I and I would also like to try play in some interesting settings using the Mythic Game Master emulator or similar system.
 But I am certainly going to keep my little journal with Ironsworn and Starforged.
 The games are amazing and the system works very well, when you take your time to understand how is it supposed to work.